RefactoringGuru/refactoring-examples/interactive-en-after/java/extract-superclass.md

-Let's look at this refactoring technique using the example of employees and their department.
+Let's look at <i>Extract Superclass</i> using the example of employees and their department.

 These classes have several traits in common.
 First, as with employees, departments also have names.

 Second, for both classes there is an annual budget (<code>annualcost</code), although the calculation methods are slightly different.

-Therefore it would be good to extract these aspects to a shared parent class.
+For this reason, it would be good to extract these aspects to a shared parent class.

-To start, we create a new parent class and we define the existing classes as subclasses of it.
+To start, we create a new parent class, and we define the existing classes as subclasses of it.

 Now we can start pulling up functions to the parent class.
 Usually it is simpler to employ <a href="/pull-up-field">Pull Up Field</a> first.